Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 In order to diagnose you properly, your doctor will consider your symptoms, examine your hand and wrist, and ask you to perform specific movements that reproduce the symptoms of carpal tunnel syndrome.
 Your doctor may also require you to have X-rays, an MRI or a nerve conduction test to look closely at the nerve function in your hand.

 Your diagnosis and treatment can begin in any of our offices in Franklin Lakes, Glen Rock, Westwood and Paramus – and soon in Montvale – conveniently located for patients who live in Garfield, North Bergen, Paterson, Ridgewood and the rest of Bergen County, New Jersey.

 Without some form of treatment, carpal tunnel syndrome will progressively worsen.
 However, if diagnosed and treated early by our specialists, relief can be attained through the following non-surgical treatments.
-In cases where non-surgical treatments fail to resolve carpal tunnel syndrome, the physicians at Kayal Orthopaedic Center, who specialize in hand and wrist surgery, will use their knowledge and expertise to perform either open or endoscopic surgery.
+In cases where non-surgical treatments fail to resolve carpal tunnel syndrome, our physicians, who specialize in hand and wrist surgery, will use their knowledge and expertise to perform either open or endoscopic surgery.
 Open surgery is designed to increase the size of the carpal tunnel and decrease pressure on the nerve, while endoscopic surgery is performed through a small incision and aims to cut ligaments in order to alleviate the pressure that’s being put on the median nerve.
 The end result of these surgical options is parallel, but each condition has specific determinants that make it better suited for certain situations.
 Our physicians will thoroughly evaluate each carpal tunnel syndrome situation to decide which surgery option is best for each patient’s individualized condition.